Pop-Tarts (a processed toaster pastry product) are one of the most popular processed foods. It makes sense: They’re ready in a flash and so tasty!

 Combine the pumpkin filling, butter, coconut sugar, vanilla and all those yummy spices, and pulse till they’re mixed.

 Once that’s ready, grab the waiting toaster pastry rectangles from the fridge.
 With a tablespoon, scoop a heap of the pumpkin mixture onto each bottom dough rectangle, leaving about a 1/4-inch border.

-Next, place the second rectangles on top of each toaster pastry and seal the edges down with a fork.
-Poke 3 teeny holes on each top to let air escape while these cook.
+Next, place the second rectangles on top of each toaster pastry, and seal the edges down with a fork.
+Poke three teeny holes on each top to let air escape while these cook.

 Finally, bake the toaster pastries for 45 minutes or until they’re golden brown.
 Let them cool for 20 minutes before sprinkling each with coconut sugar and serving!

-They might more labor intensive than those store-bought processed food versions, but these toaster pastries are so much healthier — you can actually feel good about serving them to your family!
+They might more labor-intensive than those store-bought processed food versions, but these toaster pastries are so much healthier — you can actually feel good about serving them to your family!
 Once you get comfortable making them, you could also play around with the filling ingredients.
-Enjoy!